 To deliver public health, local authorities need to use available health data sources to get relevant health and social care information.
-All information accessed, processed and stored by public health staff will be used to measure the health, mortality or care needs of the population; for planning, evaluating and monitoring health; protecting and improving public health.
+All information accessed, processed and stored by public health staff will be used to measure the health, mortality or care needs of the population; for planning, evaluating and monitoring health; protecting and improving public health and to design services to ensure they meet local needs in the most efficient manner.
 It is used to carry out and support:

 We use data including births and deaths of residents of the Borough and registered patients of St Helens Clinical Commissioning Group.
 We use hospital data including Hospital Episode data (HES) and Secondary Uses Service data (SUS) which cover when a patient is treated in hospital.
 We also receive information on the heights and weights of pupils from the National Child Measurement Programme (NCMP).

-Pseudonymisation is a procedure by which data that could identify an individual is replaced by a ficticious reference.
-For example: Mrs Giles could become Mrs G. This process could be used for a single item or a collection of data on any records held.
+Pseudonymisation is a procedure by which data that could identify an individual is replaced by a fictitious reference.
+For example a name could be replaced by a code number, rendering the data record less identifying.

-Anonymisation is the process of removing identifying particulars or details from (something, especially medical test results) for statistical or other purposes.
+Anonymisation is the process of removing identifying particulars or details from a record for statistical or other purposes.

-Residents and patients have the right to opt out of St Helens Council receiving or holding their personal identifiable information.
+You have the right to opt out of St Helens Council receiving or holding your personal identifiable information.
 There are occasions where service providers will have a legal duty to share information, for example for safeguarding or criminal issues.
 The process for opting out will depend on the specific data and what programme it relates to.

 For information, please contact St.Helens Public Health Team: